makerdao/governance-manual/parameter-index/surplus-auction/param-surplus-slippage-tolerance.md

 2. Keeper A attempts to trigger the Smart Burn Engine, but the transaction fails.
 3. MKR/DAI price according to the oracle is 2% lower than the Uniswap price.
 4. Keeper A successfully triggers the Smart Burn Engine and exchanges 10,000 DAI for MKR.
-4. Keeper A successfully triggers the Smart Burn Engine and exchanges 10,000 DAI for MKR.

 {% endhint %}